 Smoke and tobacco-free living for cancer patients

-A cancer diagnosis is typically a time of tremendous stress and anxiety, and quitting smoking or other tobacco use may seem impossible, or even futile.
+A cancer diagnosis is typically a time of stress and anxiety, and quitting smoking or other tobacco use may seem impossible, or even futile.
 But it is never too late.
 Whether you are a long-term cancer survivor or newly diagnosed, quitting is always beneficial.
-Research has shown that cancer patients who quit smoking or other tobacco use experience both psychological and physical benefits.
+Cancer patients who quit smoking or other tobacco use experience both psychological and physical benefits.

 - Longer survival